openpeeps/bag/README.md

 # can be a seq/array containing a key/value tuple (string, string)
 var data = [("email", "test@example.com"), ("password", "123admin")]

-# create a new bag with given data
+# create a new bag
-newBag data:
+bag data:
   email: tEmail or "auth.error.email"
   password: tPassword or "auth.error.password":
     min: 8 or "auth.error.password.min"
   *remember: tCheckbox  # `*` prefix makes field optional

-if Bag.isInvalid:
+do:
-  for err in Bag.getErrors:
+  for err in inputBag.getErrors:
     echo err
 ```